HEALTH CARE COMPLIANCE PROGRAM

 CONMED may provide Health Care Professionals with coverage, reimbursement and health economic information regarding its products if such information is accurate, objective, and readily available.
 CONMED may also collaborate with Health Care Professionals, patients and organizations representing their interests, to achieve government and commercial payor coverage decisions, guidelines, policies, and adequate reimbursement levels that allow patients to access CONMED’s products.

-CONMED may not interfere with a Health Care Professional’s independent clinical decision-making or provide coverage, reimbursement and health economics support as an unlawful inducement.
-For example, CONMED may not provide free services that eliminate an overhead or other expense that a Health Care Professional would otherwise of business prudence or necessity have incurred as part of its business operations if doing so would amount to an unlawful inducement.
+CONMED may not interfere with a Health Care Professional’s independent clinical decision-making or provide coverage, reimbursement and health economics support as an unlawful inducement to purchase, lease, recommend or prescribe any CONMED product or service.
+For example, CONMED may not provide free services that eliminate an overhead or other expense that a Health Care Professional would otherwise of business prudence or necessity have incurred as part of its business operations if doing so would amount to an unlawful inducement to purchase, lease, recommend or prescribe any CONMED product or service.
 Furthermore, CONMED may not suggest a mechanism for billing for services that are not medically necessary, or for engaging in fraudulent practices to achieve inappropriate payment.

 XI.
 RESEARCH AND EDUCATIONAL GRANTS AND CHARITABLE DONATIONS